This post may contain some affiliate links. If you make a purchase via the link I will earn a small reward at no cost to you.

 There are lots of reasons why babies don’t sleep well.
-They might be hungry, overtired, not tired enough, over-stimulated, too hot, too cold or it could be reflux or colic.
-If you think your baby is showing signs of reflux then take a look at the full list of symptoms on Does my Baby have Reflux? to see if this sounds like your baby.
+They might be hungry, overtired, not tired enough, over-stimulated, too hot, too cold or it could be reflux or some completely different unknown reason!
+If you think your baby is showing signs of reflux then take a look at the full list of symptoms in Relux: the Essential Guide.

 Is reflux worse when my baby is asleep?

 Yes, there are reasons why reflux symptoms get worse during sleep time.
 The first problem is when your baby is lying flat.
 This makes it easier for the acid to come up and make them vomit.
 While your baby is sleeping there is also less saliva being made to neutralize the acid.